-Are you looking for the most rugged phone in 2022?
-Our robust list of drop, shock, and waterproof phones will help make your buying decision a little easier.
+Are you looking for the most rugged phone in 2024 with a reasonable budget?
+Our robust list of drop, shock, and waterproof phones will help make buying decisions easier.

 1. Motorola Defy